-2: All boxes must be properly and completely filled-up.
+^{2:} All boxes must be properly and completely filled-up.
 Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
 Further, non-receipt shall not excuse the corporation from liability for its deficiencies.

-BOA/PRC Accreditation No. 4782 August 16, 2021, valid until April 13, 2024 SEC Accreditation No. 4782 SEC Group A Issued August 11, 2022 Valid for Financial Periods 2021 to 2025 BDO Towers Valero
+BDO Towers Valero

 8741 Paseo de Roxas

 Makati City 1226 Philippines

-Phone : +632 8 982 9100
+Phone +632 8 982 9100

 Fax : +632 8 982 9111

 Website : www.reyestacandong.com